MajesticBeast/encyclopedia-majestica/README.md

 ### Goal
 The hope is that this repository will be a living document and will be updated as new quality resources are discovered, or as existing resources become outdated.

-## Contributing
+## 🤘🏻 Contributing

 We welcome contributions to this repository.
 If you have a resource that you think would be a good fit, please open a pull request.
-If you have any questions, please reach out to the Boot.dev community on Discord.
+If you have any questions, please reach out to the [Boot.dev community on Discord](https://discord.gg/EEkFwbv).

 ## :book: Table of Contents